A couple of years ago, when my son was 11, he stood for an hour on a San Francisco street, as hundreds of people rushed past after work.

 If you want to create an emotional connection, you don’t need an expensive marketing campaign or fancy engagement program.

-Just tell one person that they are amazing.
+Just tell one person.
 It can be a co-worker, or a client, or a customer, or a family member.
 It can even be a stranger.

-Here are two ways to start your own ripple effect of optimism:
+Here are three ways to start your own ripple effect of optimism:

 - In your marketing, tell customers why they’re ALREADY great, just the way they are, whether they buy your product or not.
 You will build a more positive emotional connection.